 Maximum Unrestricted Free Agent Signing

 Teams may only resign 5 of their players eligible for unrestricted free agency.
+This signing must occur prior to the trade deadline.

 Signing Bonus Restriction